PalaashAgrawal/allmond/README.md

 TODO:

 - Implement GPT as is on Wikipedia data
-- Extend API to multiple datasets, if user wants
+- Wandb callback integration
-- Implement Heirarchical text data
+- Import a pretrained model